Special Educational Needs and Disabilities

 If the local authority decides not to carry out a statutory assessment parents have a right to appeal against this decision.
 The local authority will tell you about this, how to appeal and the time limits.
 If the local authority does carry out an assessment there are timescales for this.

-Statements and Education and Health Care (EHC) Plans
+Education and Health Care (EHC) Plans

 Children with Medical Needs

 The school provides for children with a range of medical needs.
 Staff are trained and procedures are in place, for example, to support children with allergies, including anaphylaxis, epilepsy, asthma, diabetes and eating disorders.
 The school also has experience of supporting children with more complex medical needs, including children undergoing treatment for serious illnesses.
 The school is flexible in its approach and acknowledges the need for some children to attend a range of hospital appointments during the school day.
 The school does not normally administer short-term prescribed medicines.
 It does support the administration of medicines over a long-term period.
 The administration of all medicines and any support for children with medical needs is carefully planned and recorded.
 Advice will always be sought from parents where uncertainties arise regarding the condition of a child or medication to be administrated.

 Children with Disabilities

 The school has some facilities to offer support for children with disabilities.
 The vast majority of classrooms and teaching spaces are on a single floor, with many classrooms having external doors enabling access for people who use a wheelchair.
 Not all of the school’s external doors are step-free at this time.
 The school has disabled toilet facilities on the ground floor in the main building.
 The school can also make adaptations for children with visual or hearing impairment.